jolivain/trusted-firmware-a/docs/getting_started/docs-build.rst

 -------------------------------

 From the ``docs`` directory of the project, run the following commands.
-It is important to note that you will not get the correct result if the commands are run from the project root directory, as that would invoke the top-level Makefile for |TF-A| itself.
+It is important to note that you will not get the correct result if these commands are run from the project root directory, as that would invoke the top-level Makefile for |TF-A| itself.